Cannabis Made Clear

 If you’re experiencing particularly unpleasant or harmful effects, Health Canada suggests you stop consumption and seek immediate medical attention or call your local poison control centre.
 The same advice applies to accidental consumption by a child or pet.

-When it comes to cannabis use disorder or addiction, there is no universal, one-size-fits-all treatment — options include cognitive behavioural therapy (CBT) and other psychological counselling therapies, medications to treat withdrawal symptoms and using alternative delivery methods.
+When it comes to cannabis use disorder or addiction, there is no universal, one-size-fits-all approach — options include cognitive behavioural therapy (CBT) and other psychological counselling therapies, medications to treat withdrawal symptoms and using alternative delivery methods.
 Free, confidential help with addiction, mental health and cannabis consumption is available in Ontario.
 If you are concerned about your or someone else’s cannabis consumption, Health Canada suggests discussing it with your physician or another trusted healthcare provider, or reaching out to a support group that deals with addiction (this does not replace professional screening for or treatment of cannabis use disorder).

 You can also follow the Centre for Addiction and Mental Health Canada’s Lower-Risk Cannabis Use Guidelines.